El Argentino — a guitar by Louis Scafa, New York City.

 The wood does not lie.
 It is exactly what it is.

 The year this guitar was built, Miles Davis recorded ’Round About Midnight.
-Elvis Presley signed with RCA.
+Elvis Presley released his first record for RCA.
 The Palladium Ballroom on Broadway was at its peak — Tito Puente and Tito Rodriguez filling its floors with mambo and cha-cha, the sound of a Latin New York finding its voice.

 On Second Avenue, in a workshop that smelled of varnish and wood shavings, an Argentine luthier bent over a spruce soundboard and placed abalone shell, piece by piece, around a soundhole.

-He wrote the year in his own hand on the label: 1956.
+He wrote the year in his own hand on the label: Año1956.

-Jan came to America from Poland in the mid-1980s.
-He brought what Scafa had brought before him: the knowledge in his hands, an immigrant’s determination, and a love for the guitar that no distance could diminish.
+Jan Szubski brought his wife Annia and their daughter Monika to America from Poland in 1987.
+He brought what Scafa had brought before him: the knowledge in his hands, an immigrant’s determination, and a passion for music and artistry that would not be denied.

 He is an exceptional guitarist.
-And he is a craftsman — a woodworker whose specialty is hand-cut marquetry.
+And he is a craftsman — a master woodworker whose specialty is hand-cut marquetry.
 Which means that when he looks at the rosette of this guitar, he sees the hours.
-When he looks at the headstock inlay, he recognizes a fellow craftsman’s signature.
-Not a name.
-A quality of attention.
+When he looks at the headstock inlay, he recognizes a fellow craftsman’s signature and quality of attention.

 This guitar was built in 1956 — the year Jan was born — by a man who crossed an ocean to practice his craft in a new world.